Thanks to a range of generous charitable donations, funding is available to support DofE participation throughout the South East England Region.

 Generally this funding supports the guiding principle of DofE being achievable by all, by supporting disadvantaged young people and those with additional needs, centres working with these young people or new centres.
 Some funding is also restricted to specific geographical areas within the Region.

 Funding has to be supported by DofE Managers or Co-ordinators via an Operations Officer.
 To help us secure future funding, feedback will be required in the form of reports and photographs.

 The Ramblers Holidays Charitable Trust

+Bursaries are subject to availability.
+Please note the RHCT do not accept direct applications.
 Please contact your Operations Officer for information.

-Free Participation Places
+Funded Participation Places

-Other South East Funding Opportunities
+Other South East funding opportunities

 If you have a project which requires funding, and supports our principle of being achievable by all, please contact your Operations Officer.